 The tower houses a significant number of fossils, most notably those that were discovered at the La Brea Tar Pits.

 On the campus of the University of California, you’ll find a building known as Gilman Hall.
 It is among the best places to visit during your Berkeley campus tour.
 On February 23, 1941, Glenn T. Seaborg and his coworkers discovered plutonium as a new element in Room 307.

 This discovery took place at the Los Alamos National Laboratory.
-In honor of the two Nobel Prizes in Chemistry that were won as a direct result of work done in the building, both Room 307 and the building itself have been designated as National Historic Chemical Landmarks.
+In honor of the two Nobel Prizes in Chemistry that was won as a direct result of work done in the building, both Room 307 and the building itself have been designated as National Historic Chemical Landmarks.
 Today, Room 307 is a national historic landmark, and the building itself is a national historic chemical landmark.